junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in Senate
 - 2011-05-05 — Read twice and referred to the Committee on Environment and Public Works.
 - 2011-05-05 — Sponsor introductory remarks on measure.
 (CR S2735-2736)
+- 2011-09-21 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2012-01-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-137.
+- 2012-01-26 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 112-137.
+- 2012-01-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 303.